Algorant/Algorant/README.md

 - ⚡ Fun fact: ...
 -->

 ### My name is Ivan.
 I recently graduated from the Lambda School Data Science program.
-I've highlighted some of the projects I've worked on.
+I've highlighted some of the projects I've worked on and am proud of below:

 ### I'm currently looking for work!
 Feel free to visit my website at <!--TODO-->